 To meet this reporting requirement, the school has two options.
 It can either:

 The school may use either one of these options; however, it must use the same option for all students.
-NASFAA has received updated guidance from ED indicating a school that used the R2T4 Calculator Tool in COD may use the R2T4 Lump Sum Reporting page.
+NASFAA has received updated guidance from ED indicating a school that had begun to use the R2T4 Calculator Tool in COD may switch and use the R2T4 Lump Sum Reporting page.
 However, when doing so, the school must report all amounts not returned using the Lump Sum Reporting page, “even amounts that it previously reported using the R2T4 Calculator Tool.”
-That is, if a school decides that it would rather use the new R2T4 Lump Sum Reporting page in COD when it becomes available, it must include in that reporting all amounts that were previously reported using the R2T4 Calculator Tool; that is, it must complete reporting for all students using the R2T4 Calculator Tool or it must complete reporting for all students using the R2T4 Lump Sum Reporting page.
-See AskRegs Q&A, Can the School Use Both the R2T4 Calculator Tool and the Alternative Reporting Method For CARES Act Reporting Requirements?
+That is, if a school decides that it would rather use the new R2T4 Lump Sum Reporting page in COD, it must include in that reporting all amounts that were previously reported using the R2T4 Calculator Tool.
+It must complete reporting for all students using the R2T4 Calculator Tool or it must complete reporting for all students using the R2T4 Lump Sum Reporting page.
+See AskRegs Q&A, Can the School Use Both the R2T4 Calculator Tool and the R2T4 Lump Sum Reporting Page For CARES Act Reporting Requirements?

-Whichever option the school chooses, the deadline for this reporting requirement is not until September 30, 2021 for both award years.
+Whichever option the school chooses, the deadline for this reporting requirement is not until September 30, 2021 for both the 2019-20 and 2020-21 award years.

 R2T4 waiver refers to the fact that the CARES Act waives the requirement for the school or the student to return Title IV funds when a student withdraws due to COVID-19 anytime during the entire payment period that falls within the covered period.